-Secure Textual Query.
 For secure textual query, searchable encryption (SE) is central to the idea of secure query processing.
-Curtmola et al. [25] gave the formal definition of searchable encryption.
-In this context, the cloud servers can offer either Boolean or Ranked search approaches to process user provided encrypted queries [26].
+Curtmola et al. [25] gave the formal definition of SE.
+In this context, the Cloud servers can offer either Boolean or ranked search approaches to process user provided encrypted queries [26].
 Furthermore, each of these two approaches could either support single or multikeyword search.
 A single keyword Boolean search returns documents that contain the given keyword.
-Boolean operators, such as, AND, OR can be used in the case of multi-keyword search.
+Boolean operators, such as AND and OR can be used in the case of multikeyword search.
 Boolean searches look for exact match and do not use a ranking method.
 Ranked search techniques are able to return documents that are ordered based on a relevance score in relation to the keyword (or keywords) in the user queries.
-The relevance score can be calculated by extending the searchable index to utilize a keyword ranking functions such as TF-IDF [10], cosine similarity or the language model [27].
+The relevance score can be calculated by extending the searchable index to utilize a keyword ranking functions, such as TF-IDF [10], cosine similarity, or the language model [27].

 Inverted list is a popular technique for searching textual data.
 Curtmola et al. [25] proposed a textual index based on the inverted list.
 Wang et al. [28] addressed the problem of order preserving encryption to rank the objects in a textual index.
-In [29], Boneh et al. proposed for the first time asymmetric encryption based searchable encryption.
-In another work [30], moving from single keyword search to multi-keyword search, Cao et al. employed symmetric encryption for multi-word ranked search scheme.
-In [31], Sun et al. proposed an efficient ranked privacy preserving keyword search using cosine similarity.
-However, these schemes secure the textual queries only and fail to secure a spatio-textual queries.
+Boneh and Waters [29] proposed for the first time asymmetric encryption-based SE.
+In another work [30], moving from single keyword search to multikeyword search, Cao et al. employed symmetric encryption for multiword ranked search scheme.
+Sun et al. [31] proposed an efficient ranked privacy preserving keyword search using cosine similarity.
+However, these schemes secure the textual queries only and fail to secure a spatio-textual query.
+In contrast, our index is able to secure spatio-textual queries.

+D. Secure Spatio-Textual Query

-Secure Spatio-Textual Query.
-In [17], Su et al. proposed an IR-tree [4] based index scheme, called PkSKQ, which is focused on privacy preserving top-k query processing over the Cloud.
+Su et al. [17] proposed an IR-tree-based [4] index scheme, called PkSKQ, which is focused on privacy preserving top-k query processing over the Cloud.
 Specifically, the scheme combines the spatial and textual information into a single vector to provide a unifying approach.
-The vector is then secured against the chosenplaintext and known-plaintext attacks by using ASPEN encryption.
-To search with the secure index, PkSKQ employs two techniques: anchor-based position determination and position distinguished trap door generation, which allows for the similarity computations between the query and the documents without divulging any information.
+The vector is then secured against the chosen-plaintext and known-plaintext attacks by using ASPEN encryption.
+To search with the secure index, PkSKQ employs two techniques: 1) anchor-based position determination and 2) position distinguished trap door generation, which allows for the similarity computations between the query and the documents without divulging any information.

 Different from the above, our proposed Pystin scheme is based on I^3 index, which is significantly faster than IRtree, as was demonstrated in [8].
 Pystin maintains summary information for efficient secure pruning, where space is pruned based on the relevance score as well as the signature file.
-Pystin supports Ranked multi-keyword search over encrypted spatio-textual data, and achieves most security requirements identified in [26].
+Pystin supports Ranked multikeyword search over encrypted spatio-textual data, and achieves most security requirements identified in [26].
 We have demonstrated the efficiency and scalability of Pystin through extensive experimentation.